WokLibCodeClub/Hangman/step03-guessing_a_letter/STEP3.md

 When the player guessed a letter was it a good guess or a bad guess?
 We keep track of this by making another variable which is of the type ***boolean***, which means it must be equal to either ```True``` or ```False```.
 We'll call this variable ```good_guess```.

-We'll be a bit unfair to the player by assuming that the player made a bad guess.
+We'll be a bit unfair to the player by assuming that the player made a bad guess (the guessed letter *wasn't* in the mystery word).
 To do this in Python code we'll set the boolean variable to ```False```.
 You'll see how this works in a litte bit.

 Add this line of code after the last line to make the boolean variable equal to ```False```: